 Kirby recognizes that great learning doesn’t just happen in the classroom.
 To expand students’ opportunities for learning outside of the classroom, the school provides two alternative learning programs:

-Kirby offers a three-day intersession program at the start of the spring semester.
+Kirby offers a three-day intersession program during the spring semester.
 Students have a chance to explore new environments, make connections, be active, and learn through memorable experiences.
 During intersession, students get to enjoy the most elemental aspects of education by learning for the joy of learning without the pressure of deadlines, tests, or homework.
 Each grade level has one day of classes on campus that includes drug education, information literacy, and a few other grade-specific classes.
 The other two days include a selection of offerings for high school students and field trips for middle school students.
 View our 2016 Intersession Catalog.

 Kirby maintains a commitment to tailor instruction to the needs and interests of individual students.
 A high school student may ask a teacher to supervise an independent study to explore a subject for credit within the following parameters:

 The faculty advisor meets with the student at least weekly and is responsible for submitting scheduled grade reports.
 The Dean of Faculty and the faculty advisor will ensure that the terms of the independent study agreement have been met.

 Kirby supports students who desire to further challenge themselves.
 With that in mind, there are various enrichment possibilities available in our community.
 In every case, students must consult with and obtain permission from the Academic Dean to take off-campus courses for Kirby graduation credit.

 Students enrolled may earn Kirby graduation credit for a course taken at another school only if: the course is not offered at Kirby; the course is academically comparable to courses offered at Kirby; and the institution offering the course is an accredited institution academically comparable to Kirby.
 Students who enroll in such courses elsewhere must maintain a minimum course load of four courses at Kirby.